 6 Ways Logistics Companies Simplify Communications by Texting

-You want to simplify driver and customer communications for your logistics company, and reducing costs would be great, too.
+You want to simplify driver and customer communications for your logistics company—and in a cost-effective way, too.
 The problem is that phone calls and emails take up too much time and go unanswered.

 Texting is the solution, but any texting you do at the moment is on a personal cell phone.
 There are issues with security, and you still have to get all of the info (message history and other details) into your customer or driver software (CRM or ATS).